CFSAN-Biostatistics/CSP2/README.md

 --readext fq.gz                                         // Reads don't match the default 'fastq.gz'
 ```

-If you're running on a SLURM HPC and you need to load modules, you could include your custom profile:
+If you're running on an HPC and you need to load modules, you could include your custom profile:

 ```
 # Load Nextflow module if necessary